Jocelyn409/Miscellaneous-Smaller-Projects/README.md

-This is a repo for miscellaneous small programs that I've made.
+This is a repo for miscellaneous smaller programs that I've made.